sunshower-io/zephyr/tools/zephyr-maven-plugin/src/site/markdown/maven/getting-started.md

 #### 4. Adding Branding by Changing the Icon

-Notice that the generated executable has a generic Windows icon.
+Notice that the generated executable has a generic Windows imageData.
 We'd like to attach our own branding to it so that end-users known what it is at a glance.
 Zephyr can automatically generate ICO files from raster or SVG images, so we don't need any special ICO file generator software.

-We're going to set an ICO file with a variety of resolutions and color-depths to be the icon on the executable.
+We're going to set an ICO file with a variety of resolutions and color-depths to be the imageData on the executable.
 The image we're going to generate these from is the following SVG:

 <img src="../images/getting-started/installer.svg" width="256px" height="256px" />

-Let's add our icon to the project and specify that it should be added to the executable
+Let's add our imageData to the project and specify that it should be added to the executable

-Copy `installer.svg` (or your icon) to `src/main/resources/icon.svg`
+Copy `installer.svg` (or your imageData) to `src/main/resources/imageData.svg`

 Next, modify your plugin configuration as follows: